 I charge the following flat-rate fees for book-length manuscript critiques:

-- For manuscripts over 130,000 words, please contact me directly to discuss rates.
+- For manuscripts over 110,000 words, please contact me directly to discuss rates and completion schedule.

 - For consultations on individual short stories, essays, or novellas, please contact me directly to discuss rates.

-Rates are current as of January 2016 and are based on payment via check.
+Rates are current as of August 2019 and are based on payment via check.
 Paypal payments will incur a surcharge of 2.9% plus .30 per transaction.

 I work with a basic contract that establishes the fees, timeline, and services.
 All rights to the manuscript and future financial earnings remain solely the author’s.
 Clients pay 50% of my flat-rate fee upfront and the final 50% at the conclusion of my work.
 In most cases, I am able to complete the manuscript critique within four weeks of receiving your initial fee, contract, and manuscript.
 I am comfortable reading and critiquing an electronic version of your manuscript, which can eliminate printing/postage fees.

 I am a published, award-winning author of fiction and nonfiction.
-I have an MFA in fiction, I am the editor-in-chief of Gordon Square Review, the former fiction editor of Mid-American Review, a contributing editor to Neutrons/Protons and Cherry Tree, and I lead writing workshops at Literary Cleveland, Cuyahoga County Public Library, and various conferences.
-I’ve published (or am contracted to publish) in dozens of prestigious literary journals, including Kenyon Review, The Sun, The Master’s Review, Ninth Letter, Chicago Tribune Printer’s Row, Michigan Quarterly Review, Notre Dame Review, Portland Review, Tampa Review, Puerto del Sol, American Literary Review, and many more.
+I have an MFA in fiction; I am the editor-in-chief of Gordon Square Review, the former fiction editor of Mid-American Review, and a contributing editor of Cherry Tree; and I lead writing workshops at Literary Cleveland, Cuyahoga County Public Library, and various conferences.
+I’ve published in dozens of prestigious literary journals, including Kenyon Review, The Sun, The Master’s Review, Ninth Letter, Chicago Tribune Printer’s Row, Michigan Quarterly Review, Notre Dame Review, Portland Review, Tampa Review, Puerto del Sol, American Literary Review, and many more.
 My debut short story collection, published by BkMk Press at the University of Missouri-Kansas City, won the G.S.
 Sharat Chandra Prize as selected by Robert Olen Butler as well as a national gold IPPY.

 My debut novel, BODY OF STARS, is forthcoming from Dutton, an imprint of Penguin.
-My novels-in-progress have garnered a full scholarship to the Tin House Writers’ Workshop, a spot at the Writers Omi at Ledig House residency, recognition in the James Jones First Novel Fellowship, recognition from the Barbara Deming Memorial Fund, and have been excerpted in Ohioana Quarterly.
-I have published nonfiction in national magazines including Poets & Writers, The Writer, Cat Fancy, and Equus, and I previously worked as an award-winning senior editor of a Penton Media trade magazine.
+My novels-in-progress have also garnered a full scholarship to the Tin House Writers’ Workshop, a place at Yaddo, a spot at the Art Omi: Writers residency, recognition in the James Jones First Novel Fellowship, recognition from the Barbara Deming Memorial Fund, and have been excerpted in Ohioana Quarterly.
+I’ve published nonfiction in national magazines including Poets & Writers, The Writer, The Offing, Cat Fancy, and Equus, and I previously worked as an award-winning senior editor of a Penton Media (now Informa) trade magazine.
 I’ve been a member of various writing groups over the last fifteen years and have a wide range of experience critiquing book-length fiction and nonfiction manuscripts.